kafeelbutt/Create-Data-Augumentation-for-Neural-Netwroks/README.md

 # Create-Data-Augumentation-for-Neural-Netwroks
-Thorugh this create an image generator to avoid overfitting in neural networs
+Through this code you will be able to create an image generator to avoid overfitting in neural networs